-Retail, food, and beverage: Essential data and insights
+Retail and Shopping: Essential data and insights

-Retail, food, and beverage: Essential data and insights
+Retail and Shopping: Essential data and insights

-Retail, food, and beverage: Essential data and insights
+Retail and Shopping: Essential data and insights

 From subscription services and e-commerce to tariffs and boycotts, the ways we shop and spend are in flux.
 Here’s Ipsos’ top data and analysis on what you need to know.